Asphalt Pulverization Services

-When surfaces are too damaged to fill, seal coat, or to make other spot repairs, asphalt pulverizing offers an economical way to fully rehabilitate a road with little disruption to traffic.
-Rock Solid’s pavement grinding services extend the lifespan of the existing road and base and enable grading of the existing base to repair slope issues.
-We also make projects more sustainable by salvaging all of the materials for re-use.
-As a leading national soil stabilization company, we’re your top choice for asphalt pavement pulverization services.
+When surfaces are too damaged to fill, seal coat, patch or make other spot asphalt repairs, the asphalt pulverizing process offers an economical way to fully rehabilitate a road with little disruption to traffic.
+Rock Solid’s pavement grinding services extend the lifespan of the existing road and base and enable grading of the revitalized base to repair slope issues.
+We also make projects more sustainable by salvaging all of the existing aggregate base and asphalt base & surface materials for re-use.
+As a leading national soil stabilization company, we’re your top choice for asphalt pulverization services.

 service-detail-icon-1